🍇

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-• Prue Henschke's vine health program, begun in 1986, evaluated over 13,000 Shiraz vines; final selections planted in a propagation vineyard in 2017 for future vine replacement
+• Prue Henschke's vine health programme, begun 1986, evaluated over 13,000 Shiraz vines; final selections planted in dedicated propagation vineyard in 2017

-• Winery uses solar power with battery storage and rainwater collection; shifted to locally sourced Stelvin screw caps and bottles from the 2021 vintage to reduce transport footprint
+• Solar power with battery storage, rainwater collection, locally sourced Stelvin closures and bottles from the 2021 vintage to reduce transport footprint

 Flavor Profile